kaitrepte/porE/README.md

 Just uncomment the corresponding line in run.sh and comment out the others.

-Limitations: So far, only the vdW radii of the following elements are implemented: H, C, N, O, Ni, Cu, Zn, Zr
+Limitations: Some elements regarding their vdW radii are not implemented yet.

 More will be done in the future.